 The first look of the Serolsar Lake is bound to leave you spell bounded.
 There is a sacred temple of the goddess 'Buddhi Nagin' on one corner.
 It is believed that the Goddess Buddhi Nagin resides inside the lake, and is mother to 60 'Nag Devtas' of Himachal.
 According to some legends, Pandavas are believed to have visited the Serolsar Lake during their exile period, and planted rice here.

 Have your packed lunch in the heavenly surroundings of the lake.
 Explore the beautiful setting and take an auspicious circle of the revered lake.
 You then start the journey back to Jalori Pass.

-Return to your hotel by evening and enjoy the hot snacks.
-Its your last night in the lap of nature.
-So have a lazy dinner and soak in the beauty, the aura, and the beautiful memories you have amassed in the last few days.
+Return to your hotel by evening. and enjoy the hot snacks.
+Its your last night in the lap of nature, so let us treat you with hot snacks by a bonfire!!
+Have a lazy dinner and soak in the beauty, the aura, and the beautiful memories you have amassed in the last few days.